top of page

 FAQs - Outdoor Wedding DJ Setup

-Do we really need separate sound systems for the ceremony, cocktail, and reception?
+Do we really need separate sound systems for the ceremony, cocktail hour, and reception?

-Can we add live musicians to our DJ setup outside?
+Can we add live musicians to our DJ setup at an outdoor wedding?

-How far in advance should we book for an outdoor wedding?
+How far in advance should we book outdoor wedding entertainment?

 bottom of page